AlbertoGSZ/IT-Example-Project/documentation/entities/Entity documentation.md

 ### **Relationships**

-Two entities are found, to be called "Person" and "CaseReport".
+Three entities are found, to be called "Person", "CaseReport" and "ResourceURL".

 The entity Person has reflexive relationship because it obeys a structure of a tree similar to the genealogical one, in which one figure leaves several in branched structure.
 Each person can have a boss or not as well as a list of people under his command (if any).
 In the same way, the ¨Person¨ entity will have a list of ¨CaseReport¨ objects that will be the criminal history.
+"CaseReport" entity has a many to many relationship with "ResourceURL" (which contains a URL to a resource in another site) as a "CaseReport" can have many URLs related and those URLs can be related to many "CaseReports".

 ### **Entity info: Person**